-Being a good dog guardian means doing what you can to take care of your best friend and help him live a long, healthy life.
-Below are key health care tips that every dog caregiver should know.
+Being a good pet owner means doing what you can to take care of your best friend and help him live a long, healthy life.
+Below are key dog care tips that every dog caregiver should know.

 Your dog’s teeth should be white and shiny.
 The gums should be pink and moist to the touch.
 Bad breath, bleeding gums and brownish teeth could all be signs of painful gum disease.

 Brush your dog’s teeth every day.
 Vet clinics and pet supply stores sell toothbrushes and special pet toothpaste (human toothpaste contains ingredients not meant for dogs).
 Your vet can demonstrate the best brushing method.

 Chew toys can also help keep your dog’s teeth clean.
 Look for nylon or rubber toys recommended by vets.
 Hard plastic toys or bones or antlers, could actually break their teeth.

 Even with regular brushing, dogs may still develop gum disease.
 Take them to the vet at least once a year to have their mouth checked as part of an overall health exam.
 Your vet may recommend teeth cleaning under general anaesthetic or suggest a special teeth-cleaning diet.

 Is your dog scratching their skin and chewing at their fur?
 It could be fleas.
 Less noticeable to your dog, ticks can also be a health problem.
 Your dog can pick up these pesky parasites when out for walks or by interacting with other animals.
 Fleas can be treated with medication (see your vet) but ticks should be removed as soon as possible to reduce the chance of disease transmission.
 Removing ticks can be tricky, so have a vet pull them out to prevent complications.
 Learn more about how to check for ticks and fleas.